Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Modeled Performance and Tolerancing

-The EXCLAIM optical design was laid out and optimized using Zemax OpticStudio in sequential mode.
-Once the basic design described in Sec.~\ref{sec:optical_design} was determined, it was optimized to minimize WFE, allowing the lens radius and thickness to vary.
+The EXCLAIM optical design was laid out and optimized using Zemax OpticStudio (Version 23.1.3) in sequential mode.
+Once the basic design described in Sec.~\ref{sec:optical_design} was determined, it was optimized to minimize wavefront error (WFE), allowing the lens radius and thickness to vary.
 Calculations of Strehl ratio, or equivalently WFE, across the field of view verify that the design is diffraction limited for all frequencies, as shown in Fig.~\ref{fig:ray_trace}.
+Below we describe possible sources of WFE and compile our best estimates of the contributions of each relative to the requirement in Table~\ref{tab:tolerance_stackup}.

 After an optimized design was found, Zemax was used to place tolerances on important parameters in the system, including the lens radius and thickness, mirror tilts, and mirror displacements.
 As laid out in the requirements in Sec.~\ref{sec:requirements_overview}, the target WFE is 0.075 waves.
 The target mirror surface figures for the primary and secondary mirrors contribute 0.020 waves of WFE each, for a combined 0.028 waves when added in quadrature.
 This leaves 0.070 waves of WFE allowable for the misaligned system, where the nominal design has WFE of 0.040 waves.
 After an initial sensitivity analysis, in which individual parameters were varied alone to determine good ranges to explore for each, Monte Carlo (MC) simulations were performed using Zemax to determine tolerances for the system as a whole varying all parameters together.